WHO IS THIS MAT IRVINE?

 I also continued with my writing, most, but not exclusively, on model-making topics, both for magazines, and for a growing range of books.

-I got directly involved with a number of other programmes over the years, possibly the most significant being regularly appearing on Swap Shop and Superstore; co-presenting and co-producing TECHNO; producing and directing on Future Fantastic (a Tomorrow's World spin-off); co-devising Robot Wars and, most recently, operating K-9 for (new) Doctor Who and The Sarah-Jane Adventures.
+I got directly involved with a number of other programmes over the years, possibly the most significant being regularly appearing on Swap Shop and Superstore; co-presenting and co-producing TECHNO; producing and directing on Future Fantastic (a Tomorrow's World spin-off); co-devising Robot Wars and, most recently, operating K-9 for the latest Doctor Who and The Sarah-Jane Adventures.

 All inter-dispersed with talks; lectures; guesting at SF Conventions and talking part in endless DVDs on 'the making of Doctor Who'.